 - A research thesis must be written and is allocated from 3 to 6 credit hours (CIVE 699A-K).

-- A maximum of 3 credits of Independent Study (CIVE595 or CIVE695) may be allowed.
+- A maximum of 3 credit hours of Independent Study (CIVE 695) may be allowed for the coursework.

-- A minimum of 24 semester credits must be earned at Colorado State University, 21 of which must be earned after admission to the Graduate School (see Work at Other Institutions and Transfer of Graduate Credit).
+- A minimum of 24 credit hours must be earned at Colorado State University, 21 of which must be earned after admission to the Graduate School.
 Credits used for one master’s degree may not be used for a second master’s degree.

-- A final examination will cover the thesis research and course work.
+- A final examination that will cover thesis research and coursework is required.

-Candidates for the Master of Science Degree in Civil Engineering, (Plan A), before final submission of their thesis, must have had the results of their research submitted for publication to a refereed journal or submitted for presentation at a national or international technical or scientific meeting.
+- Before final submission of their thesis, candidates for the Master of Science degree in Civil Engineering (Plan A) must have the results of their research submitted for publication to a refereed journal or submitted for presentation at a national or international technical or scientific meeting.
 The candidate’s research may be only part of such a publication or presentation, but the candidate must be a co-author in such cases.